 Ah, sticker making.
 You think it’s going to be magically easy and then you realize you have this weird little machine with blades and its very own personality (and attitude).
-We already went over how to use a blackout file – which really helps with printables, but what about all the questions you have before you get to that point?
+I already went over how to use a blackout file – which really helps with printables, but what about all the questions you have before you get to that point?
 Here are a few FAQ and their answers:

 Where do I get sticker paper?